-I would also like to express my grateful thanks to Korecho Gonfa, ex-head of Degem District Social and Labor Affairs office for his genuine cooperation in facilitating and taking great leading role during my household survey work; and his beloved wife Ture Tadesse, for her touching and respectful concern and service she rendered for me during my stay in the area for my research work.
+I would also like to express my sincere thanks to Korecho Gonfa, ex-head of Degem District Social and Labor Affairs office for his genuine cooperation in facilitating and taking great leading role during my household survey work and his beloved wife TureTadesse, for her touching and respectful concern and service she rendered for me during my stay in the area for my research work.

-Furthermore, I would like to extend my deepest thanks to Wogene Asefa and Fikru Habtamu, members of my household survey data enumerators for their patience, commitment and genuine participation they showed by withstanding hardship and unfavorable condition during their stay in the field.
+Furthermore, I would like to extend my deepest thanks to Wogene Asefa and Fikru Habtamu, members of my household survey data enumerators for their patience, commitment and genuine participation they showed by withstanding hardships and unfavorable conditions during their stay in the field.